websight-io/docs/docs/blog/2022/rich-text-editor/index.md

 ![](rte-configuration-overriden.png)

 ## Custom formatting logic
-If you need some formatting logic that is not available in WebSight than you can provide it by yourself.
+If you need some formatting logic that is not available in WebSight then you can provide it yourself.

-First thing you have to know is that we are using [TipTap](https://tiptap.dev/) under our text editor.
-So you can easily use any of extension provided by TipTap.
+The first thing you have to know is that we are using [TipTap](https://tiptap.dev/) under our text editor.
+So you can easily use any of the extensions provided by TipTap.
 Now you have to prepare two things:

 ### Formatting logic configuration

-It requires to specify `type` which is a path to formatting logic source code.
-Optionally you can define also `configuration` object with all properties required by designed formatting logic
+It requires specifying `type` which is a path to formatting logic source code.
+Optionally you can define also a `configuration` object with all properties required by the designed formatting logic
 ```json
 {
   "type": "/apps/myapp/web-resources/components/richtext/plugin/Plugin.js",